lumusitech/frontend-angular-shop-finder/README.md

 ![help git linter](https://raw.githubusercontent.com/legend80s/commit-msg-linter/master/assets/demo-7-compressed.png)

 [Prettier](https://www.npmjs.com/package/prettier): Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

-[EsLint](https://www.npmjs.com/package/eslint): ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

 ### Prod dependencies